Skip to main content

 • “It's funny when I see real F1 drivers try these Codemasters games and usually the first thing they do is a proper spin at the first corner exit.”

-• “When I bought this game, it was only for the stories and the good-looking cars.
-However, after playing a bit in the story and career modes, the game felt boring and not funny to play anymore, so I quit and went to Assetto Corsa to play some real simulation game.”
+• “When I bought this game, it was only for the stories and the good-looking cars, but after I played a bit in history and career, the game felt boring and not funny to play anymore, so I quit and went to Assetto Corsa to play some real simulation game.”

 • monetization